Skip to content

 Feature Stocks Bonds Annuities

-Goal Long-term growth Interest income & stability Guaranteed growth or lifetime income
+Primary Goal Long-term growth Interest income and stability Guaranteed growth and/or lifetime income

-Risk Level High (market volatility) Moderate (interest-rate risk) Low to none (carrier guarantees)
+Risk Level High (market volatility) Moderate (rate risk + inflation risk) Low to none (contract-based guarantees)

 Liquidity High Moderate Limited during surrender period; often 10% free annually